Anne of Green Gables (1979 TV series): German version

 In Germany, the series was distributed by Apollo Films and broadcast by Sat.1 starting on October 6, 1988.
 The German dialogue was written and directed by Andreas Wagner, with Inez Günther voicing Anne.
 The anime became a classic in Germany, achieving a status comparable to that of Heidi and Pinocchio.

 English version

 An English dub was produced in South Africa by the European licensor, Apollo Films.
 It was recorded at the Johannesburg-based Leephy Studios, and it was derived from the German version.
 The dub aired on SABC in the early 90s, and also on Jet TV in Asia, in 1998.

 Related media

 Film

 The first six episodes were edited together by Takahata into a 100-minute theatrical film in 1989.
 A theatrical release was scheduled, but it received instead a limited release in selected cities between July and August 1990.
 A VHS of the film was also released in 1992.
-It was screened at the Ghibli Museum as Anne of Green Gables: Road to Green Gables (赤毛のアン グリーンゲーブルズへの道, Akage no An: Green Gables e no Michi) on July 17, 2010.
+It was released by the Ghibli Museum as Anne of Green Gables: Road to Green Gables (赤毛のアン グリーンゲーブルズへの道, Akage no An: Green Gables e no Michi) on July 17, 2010.